22aispro/DiddyLevel/README.md

 DiddyLevel.CreateLevelMethod(customMethod)
 ```
 ### Apply all methods to a player
-    - This will allow the player to be able to execute level methods.
+    -This will allow the player to be able to execute level methods.
-    - This is the same player.PlayerAdded connection as in InitializePlayer
+    -This is the same player.PlayerAdded connection as in InitializePlayer
 ```lua
 game.Players.PlayerAdded:Connect(function(player)
     -- player initializer code